Natawon/example-ansible/README.md

 I tried to use the official ansible containers withouth success.
 Therefore I made one myself and it's defined in the Dockerfile.

-To use ansible inside the container it's necessary to be root.
-Thats the reason why the container is runned by Jenkins with the parameter `-u 0`

 To build the container with `podman`, use the command:

     podman build -t ansible .